 Like a standard skincare specialist, holistic practitioners will engage in a formal training program that prepares them to practice proper sanitation, hair removal processes, treatment of skin conditions, implementation of skin and cosmetic procedures, nutrition, exfoliation, aromatherapy, and more.

-While all skincare and esthetician programs cover the same basic topics, holistic programs work from the framework of interconnectedness.
+While all skincare and esthetician programs cover the same essential topics, holistic programs work from the framework of interconnectedness.
 Licensure is required to practice as an esthetician or skincare specialist in most states, requiring a holistic skincare specialist to complete a certain minimum threshold of instructional hours in the craft.
 While professional certification is not required for licensure, a holistic esthetician can pursue certifications approved by the Association of Holistic Skin Care Professionals (AHSCP).

-The homeopath will either create or prescribe homeopathic medicines that can treat illnesses like ear infections, migraines, sore throats, asthma, depression, arthritis, and more.
+The homeopath will either create or prescribe homeopathic medicines to treat illnesses like ear infections, migraines, sore throats, asthma, depression, arthritis, and more.
 A homeopath is a medical doctor (MD) or doctor of osteopathy (DO), who is licensed to practice medicine in their state of residence.
 To become a board-certified homeopathic physician through the American Institute of Homeopathy (AIH), health practitioners must complete 350 hours of approved coursework in homeopathy, plus documented treatment of ten chronic cases.

-Although skills in hypnotherapy can be added to a mental health career in social work, psychology, or counseling, formal education at a university is not required to become a hypnotherapist.
+Although hypnotherapy skills can be added to a mental health career in social work, psychology, or counseling, formal education at a university is not required to become a hypnotherapist.
 To become a hypnotherapist certified by the International Association of Counselors and Therapists (IACT), all that is required is 220 hours of approved coursework in hypnotherapy.

 Dance and Movement Therapist